-Possible adva intages of this option Possible disadvantages of this option Belt sites for h Focuses most existing urban Could allow for nousing; t development within the Would not provide enough affordable homes; Could send negative messages about the town, stopping investment and regeneration;
+Possible advantages of this option Possible disadvantages of this option No need to release land from the Green Belt sites for housing; Would not meet Objectively Assessed Needs; Would not provide enough affordable homes; Focuses most development within the existing urban area; Could send negative messages about the town, stopping investment and regeneration; Could allow for a better balance between housing and employment within the Borough.
+Would not allow development around the town in North Hertfordshire

 - 2.31 This option would only build within the limits of the existing Green Belt boundary.
 This would include the land to the west of Stevenage that was taken out of the Green Belt when our current plan was adopted in 2004.
-We think this option could deliver around 5,300 homes(14). - 2.32 We would not alter the existing inner Green Belt boundary to release land.
+We think this option could deliver around 5,300 homes(14). - We would not alter the existing inner Green Belt boundary to release land.
 There would be no Green Belt development within Stevenage Borough until at least 2031.